seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Of noble minds is honourable meed.

 **TITUS ANDRONICUS**
-People of Rome, and people’s tribunes here,
+People of Rome, and people's tribunes here,
 I ask your voices and your suffrages:
 Will you bestow them friendly on Andronicus?